royxss/Project_Risk_Assessment_Deploy/README.md

 # Requirement 2: Improve and Deploy the Model
-### Exploratory Data Analysis:
-1. Some of the data is skewed.
-Would require scaling
-2. 2% minority class of target levels.
-Needs sampling methods.
-3. Some category with specific values have large defauters.
-For e.g. small_business loan type, grade value of F, home_ownership type of 'any'
-4. revol_util, emp_length has missing values.
-5. Correlation of numeric columns is very low which is nice.
-##### The EDA performed can be found in https://colab.research.google.com/drive/1BicvLkodqb41dTzQswxJvOQLUrgX_Ugs

 ### Few Code Observations:
 1. OOPS/function implementation missing.
 2. Wrong choice of measurement metrics.